 Experienced professors provide guided mentorship as you pursue a behavioral health-focused career and learn valuable strategies in recognizing patterns of abuse and neglect and the psychology of adjustment and personal development.

-Our flexible format includes four online, accelerated, five-week courses that accommodate your busy lifestyle.
+Our flexible format includes four online, accelerated, seven-week courses that accommodate your busy lifestyle.
 These courses are also included within the program scope of our Bachelor of Science in Behavioral Health program should you decide to pursue our undergraduate degree option.

 BEHA 336 Abuse & Neglect in US Families (3 cr)